 5. BENT – matchbox twenty

-In “Bent,” Rob Thomas fervently sings of the difficulties of being in a relationship to a complex musical arrangement that makes for an exciting and compelling rock song.
+“Bent” is a spectacular song, and my favorite of matchbox twenty’s many hits.
+Band front man Rob Thomas fervently sings of the difficulties of being in a relationship and feeling beaten down, accompanied by a complex musical arrangement that makes for an exciting and compelling rock song.
 Beginning with a discordant guitar solo with percussion, the music abruptly transitions to a ballad-like interlude with really lovely guitar and violin, then segues to a dramatic guitar flourish, finishing with a reprise of the opening drumbeat.

 From Green Day’s brilliant opus album American Idiot, “Boulevard of Broken Dreams” was described by band frontman Billy Joe Armstrong as a kind of morning after hangover to “Holiday.”
 He wrote it to describe the feelings of loneliness he sometimes felt during his time living in New York.
 The amazing musical arrangement with scratchy guitars set to a constant beat, combined with Armstrong’s distinctive vocals, create a strong sense of isolation and disillusionment.
 It was awarded a Grammy for 2005 Record of the Year.

 2. LOSE YOURSELF – Eminem

 “Lose Yourself,” Eminem’s epic song about giving everything you’ve got and overcoming life’s obstacles in order to escape a dreary existence and make it in the rap music business, is his finest work and quite possibly the greatest rap song of all time.
 The lyrics are among the best ever written, and Eminem’s vocals are aggressive yet heartfelt.
 The song won an Oscar for Best Song from the film “8 Mile.”